Southern France Writing Intensive: Fiction & Creative Nonfiction

 This retreat is ideal for writers already working on a literary fiction, creative nonfiction, memoir, or hybrid-form manuscript (at any stage of the project), who think it would benefit from a fresh perspective and concentrated attention.
 Attendance at the Southern France Writing Intensive is by application.
 This isn't to be elitist or intimidating but simply to make sure your project is something Kate and Jennifer feel they could help you to improve—"a good fit,” in other words.
 Email Kate if you have any questions about whether this retreat would be helpful for you.

-To apply, please hit the "APPLY" button to fill out an application form and get instructions on submitting a writing sample.
+To apply, please hit the "APPLY" button to fill out an application form and get instructions on submitting a writing sample and a returnable application fee.

 $2900.00 for Retreat w/private room & bath